directus/directus/docs/configuration/flows/operations.md

 ![Condition](https://cdn.directus.io/docs/v9/configuration/flows/operations/operations-20220603A/condition-20220603A.webp)

 Routes to the next success or failure Operation based on some conditional `if` / `else` logic defined by a Filter query.
-That means if the query condition is met, the flow will move forward with the success Operation.
+That means if the query condition is met, the Flow will move forward with the success Operation.
 Otherwise, the failure Operation will be initiated.

 - **Condition Rules** — Create conditions with [Filter Rules](/configuration/filter-rules).